 3. All doors seem broken at first

 Doors lock and unlock the opposite way compared to Germany or Austria for example, which takes some time to get used to.
 In Germany you usually turn your key away from the direction of the lock to unlock a door.
 In NYC it’s exactly the other way around.

 4. The subway, aka the Fight Club

-Majority of people in New York are very polite and helpful.
-But when it comes to getting on the train from Brooklyn to Manhattan they know no mercy.
+The majority of people in New York are very polite and helpful.
+But when it comes to getting on the train from Brooklyn to Manhattan, they show no mercy.
 And no, not even the lady in her 80’s will make a difference.
 She needs to get on the train, and she will get on the train.

-Being polite and letting other people on the train means missing 5 trains and never getting anywhere.
-So when it comes to catching a train, throw away your European manners because all that counts are YOU being on the train.
+Being polite and letting other people on the train means missing five trains and never getting anywhere.
+So when it comes to catching a train, throw away your European manners because all that counts is YOU being on the train.

 5. Magnolia Bakery?